mitchwadair/tesjs/README.md

 A module to streamline the use of Twitch EventSub in Node.js applications

-# Disclaimer
-The current version of TESjs is likely to be unstable, as it has not had rigorous testing yet.

 # Install
 TESjs is available for install through npm
 ```sh